 The trail is mostly flat with the road under construction MTDC developing the village for tourism people will come in horde to pollute now.
 We walked at a good pace and climate was pleasant we stopped for regular water breaks to keep us hydrated.
 You can see many people camping on the way we reached the base village by 9.45 pm.
 Our dinner was ready at a local villager’s house after dinner we went to visit the small lake in the night we finally called it night at 12.30 is.
 It got very cold in the night and we all slept well.
 The morning was very relaxing we all woke up by 6.30 am and got ready to explore Rajmachi.
 We first visited Shirvardhan Fort it is in good condition.
 We visited the many caves on the way it takes around 2 hours to explore the fort completely.
 Caves are from Buddhist origin though without any carvings.

-Camping is possible on both the forts.
+Camping is not allowed on both the forts, it is possible near the base village Udhewadi.
 Drinking water is available and caves can accommodate a large group on Shirvardhan Fort.
 We saw a bee mound in one of the caves we advise carrying your tent and camping.
 Many people are using such places to drink alcohol and barbeque and are spoiling such places please don’t treat them as resorts such places are national monuments.
 Manoranjan is smaller of the two forts and can be covered in 30 mins.
 You can visit this fort for sunrise in the morning.
 After exploring the two forts we visited the Bhairavnath Temple.
-You need to pay visiting tax or fee Rs 5/- per head there is also a charge for Bike/Car/Bus which is collected for Development of Rajmachi Village.
+You need to pay visiting tax or fee Rs 10/- per head there is also a charge for Bike/Car/Bus which is collected for Development of Rajmachi Village.
 MTDC is building steps on the trekking route.